 Compost is a great way for home gardeners to add nutrients back into the soil.
 It also keeps what you compost out of landfills where it won’t even properly degrade due to how landfills are constructed.
+When organic waste decomposes in a landfill, it does so in an environment with no oxygen.
+Thus, anaerobic bacteria do the work of decomposition.
+Those bacteria produce methane, a greenhouse gas that is more than 80 times as potent as carbon dioxide.
 Food scraps and yard waste currently make up 20 to 30 percent of what we throw away!
 Just think of all that garden goodness simply going to waste (pun intended) while spending hundreds of dollars on bad for the environment fertilizer.
-Homeadvisor.com estimated the USA’s average national cost to fertilize a lawn at $247! https://www.homeadvisor.com/cost/lawn-and-garden/ Put that into perspective when budgeting for a quality Composter.
+Put that into perspective when budgeting for a quality Composter.

 Here’s what we chose: